IgniteUI/indigo-design-docfx/en/components/grid-row-selection.md

 ## Row Selection Cells

-The Grid provides a special type of Body Cells for selected rows available via the `Grid Feature`.
+The Grid provides a special type of Body Cells for selected rows available via the `Grid Feature` overrides in Sketch.
 Once you set it to `RowSelected/Cell` a distinguishable style will be applied to indicate that the cell belongs to a selected row.
-In Figma, the `Grid Feature` component comes with the necessary states in the property panel.
-In Sketch, `Grid Feature` provides the necessary `Symbol Overrides`, while in Adobe XD it comes as a layer that uses the `Component States` paradigm to let you easily switch between states.
+In Figma, you can achieve this by selecting the nested `Grid Feature` component inside the grid cells and switch to `Row Selected` from the `Variant` property.
+In Sketch, In Adobe XD the `Grid Feature` comes as a layer that uses the `Component States` paradigm to let you easily switch between states.

 ## Additional Resources